Semiparametric Bayesian Difference-in-Differences: Setup and Implementation

 We now provide the formal Bayesian setup to the ATT in the DiD context.
 We consider a family of probability distributions $\{P_\eta:\eta\in\mathcal H\}$ for some parameter space $\mathcal H$.
 The (possibly infinite dimensional) parameter $\eta$ characterizes the probability model.
 Let $\eta_0$ be the true value of the parameter and denote $P_0=P_{\eta_0}$, which corresponds to the frequentist distribution generating the observed data.
 Under $P_\eta$ where $\eta=(\pi,f_{X}, f_{\Delta Y|D,X})$, the joint density function of $Z=(\Delta Y,D, X^\top)^\top$ can thus be written as

-where $f_{\Delta Y \mid D,X}(y \mid d,x)$ for $d = 1$ is the unrestricted conditional density of $\Delta Y$ given $(D, X)$, while for $d = 0$, we impose the exponential family condition as in \eqref{condpdf}.
-Here, $f$ denotes the joint density of $(D\Delta Y, D, X^\top)^\top$ under $P_\eta$, and the corresponding cumulative distribution function is denoted by $F$.
-Importantly, specifying only the prior distribution on density function $f$ and the conditional mean function $m$ is sufficient for identifying the ATT parameter of interest.
-Specifically, there is no need to additionally parameterize the propensity score $\pi$, the marginal density of $X$, or the conditional density for the control group, $f_{\Delta Y| D, X}(y\mid 0,x)$, which is a deterministic function of $m(x)$ due to the exponential family assumption imposed in \eqref{condpdf} below.
+where $f_{\Delta Y \mid D,X}(y \mid d,x)$ is the conditional density of $\Delta Y$ given $(D, X)$.
+Here $f$ denotes the joint density of $(D\Delta Y, D, X^\top)^\top$ under $P_\eta$, and the corresponding cumulative distribution function is denoted by $F$.
+For the control group, we assume that $f_{\Delta Y \mid D,X}(y \mid d=0,x)$ follows the exponential family condition specified by \eqref{condpdf} in the sequel.
+A central insight of this paper is to show that a nonparametric process prior specification on the conditional mean function $m$ and the distribution $F$ is sufficient for the Bayesian inference on the ATT parameter.
+Specifically, there is no need to additionally parameterize the propensity score $\pi$, the marginal density of $X$, or the conditional density for the treated group, $f_{\Delta Y| D, X}(y\mid 1,x)$.